Medical expert of the article

 - decrease in the amplitude of the M-response;

-- presence of blocks conducting excitation;
+- the presence of excitation conducting blocks;

-- increase in residual latency (more than 2.5-3 m / s);
+- increase in residual latency (more than 2.5-3 m/s);

-- presence of excitation blocks;
+- presence of excitation conduction blocks;

-- expansion of the range of F-wave latency.
+- expansion of the F-wave latency range.

 Needle electromyography